-We are an informal peer support group, operating with the intention of creating a safe, non-judgemental space for people to come and connect with others who may be going through similar experiences.
+We are an informal peer support group, operating with the intention of creating a safe, non-judgmental space for people to come and connect with others who may be going through similar experiences.
 This is a place to share personal feelings and experiences, triumphs as well as difficulties.

 The way our groups work is that we begin with a check-in from each person.
 This can include things like: your name; what you’re studying or things you like to do; how you heard about Kaleidoscope; what brings you to Kaleidoscope; how you’ve been feeling lately; etc. Please share only what you are comfortable with; no one is obligated to share, and we will not single anyone out; we encourage you to speak up when the group is asked if anyone would like to check-in.

 Kaleidoscope is a growing support network and some of us have been longtime attendees, so you may notice that we seem to know each other quite well; however, we are a very welcoming community, so please don’t feel left out — keep coming!